 Spider-Man’s backstory is classic, and the multiple iterations of said story over the past half-century have only added to the potential plot details that Homecoming could pilfer.
 However, the screenwriters involved will no doubt have to judiciously choose which parts of Spider-Man’s past they actually bring to the silver screen.
-After all, with over 50 years of publishing history, Spider-Man has been through some awful things, and not everything from his youth is appropriate for Hollywood.
+After all, with decades of publishing history, Spider-Man has been through some awful things, and not everything from his youth is appropriate for Hollywood.

 In many ways, the early years of Spider-Man serve as an allegory for puberty.
 While previous movies have played this angle up to a certain extent, none have gone quite as far as the comic books did.